-For filling factors slightly larger than the van Hove value (e.g., $\nu=-0.95$, purple curve in Fig.~\ref{fig:chi}), the divergence still occurs at $\boldsymbol{Q}_2\approx0$, indicating the same type of magnetic order.
-Now, for for filling factors slightly lower than the van Hove value (e.g., $\nu=-1.1$, yellow curve in Fig.~\ref{fig:chi}), the divergence occurs for $\boldsymbol{Q}_3\approx (\pi,0)$, near the $M$ point.
+For filling factors slightly larger than the Van Hove value (e.g., $\nu=-0.95$, purple curve in Fig.~\ref{fig:chi}), the divergence still occurs at $\boldsymbol{Q}_2\approx0$ {and, as shown in Appendix~\ref{appendix:op}, numerically compatible with} the same type of magnetic order.
+Now, for filling factors slightly lower than the Van Hove value (e.g., $\nu=-1.1$, yellow curve in Fig.~\ref{fig:chi}), the divergence occurs for $\boldsymbol{Q}_3\approx (\pi,0)$, near the $M$ point.
 In this case, the order parameter is of the form

+{ In contrast to the lower hole-doping and Van Hove singularity case, further hole doping induces a strong interorbital channel of the type $\sigma_{+}\otimes\tau_+$.
+This order is associated with the larger-momentum nesting vector $\boldsymbol{Q}_3$ that connects the $MM$ and $MX$ orbitals for opposite spin-valleys [see Fig.~\ref{fig:dos}(b) for $\nu=-1.1$]. }

 Notice, however, that the sharp peak in $\chi^{\rm eig}(\boldsymbol{q})$ at $\boldsymbol{q}=\boldsymbol{q}_3\approx 0$ for $\nu=-1.1$ indicates that the zero-momentum contribution to spin scattering is still very strong, even for values of $U$ very close to the transition value ($U=0.99U_c$).
-This supports a picture in which spin-fluctuations favor superconductivity in this side of the van Hove line as well.
+This supports a picture in which $\boldsymbol{q}\approx0$ spin-fluctuations favor superconductivity in this side of the Van Hove line as well.